evantahler/PHP-DAVE-API/readme.markdown

   * Browser: `http://localhost:3000&OutputType=XML`
   * CURL + time: `time curl -v http://127.0.0.1:3000/ -d "OutputType=XML"`

 That's it!
 You should see JSON output that describes all of the actions that the server could preform, and an Error asking you to supply an action.
-Give ?OutputType=XML&Action=ObjectTest or ?OutputType=PHP&Action=SlowAction a try to see some basic examples.
+Give `http://localhost:3000/?OutputType=XML&Action=ObjectTest` or `http://localhost:3000/?OutputType=PHP&Action=SlowAction` a try to see some basic examples.

 Note on MaxMind GeoLocation
 ---------------------------
-You will need the MaxMind?
+To use the GeoCode Action, you will need the MaxMind?
 "GeoLiteCity?" database file for this to work.
 It's free!
 Get it here http://www.maxmind.com/app/geolitecity and put it in the /MaxMind? folder.
+This action will attempt to locate you geographically based on your IP address.

 TODO for V1
 -----------